BondoS/react-listing/README.md

 ------
 #### TODO
-- Validation - I usually implement my own validation technique within local form component reducer -
+- Validation
 - Add more clear call to action in Home page.
 - Enhance overall UI.
-- Separate main Admin page into two pages, one for rooms and one for hotels.
+- Split main Admin page into two pages, one for rooms and one for hotels.